-During the period from the fourth calendar quarter of 2017 to the first calendar half of 2019, the Company has and will continue preclinical studies on the next-generation Aniten compounds.
+During the period from the fourth calendar quarter of 2017 to the first calendar half of 2019, the Company has conducted and will continue to conduct preclinical studies on the next-generation Aniten compounds.
 During such period, there are two key research and development milestones that the Company aims to achieve:

-- First milestone: the selection of a most promising candidate from the Aniten compounds, which will need to meet specific criteria, for the Company to take into the clinical trial stage. - Second milestone: the filing and approval with respect to the selected candidate of an IND with the FDA and a CTA with Health Canada.
+- First milestone: the selection of a most promising candidate from the Aniten compounds, which will need to meet specific criteria, for the Company to take into the clinical trial stage.
+The Company recently announced the selection of EPI-7386 as its IND candidate. - Second milestone: the filing and approval with respect to the selected candidate of an IND with the FDA.
+IND-enabling studies on EPI-7386 are currently underway and the Company expects to file an IND in the first calendar quarter of 2020.